umahaar/Java-Application-CI-CD/README.md

 A simple Java web application that responds with "Hello, World!" when accessed.
 This application is built using Maven and can be deployed on Kubernetes.

+This is an HLD of this application directory Structure
 ```
 .github/
 └── workflows